DavidKielty1/csharp-playground/SETUP HELP.md

 **10 Updating Resources**
 Implement persistence when updating resources in API.

-1. Angular Template Forums (Extend past forum implementation).
+1. Angular Template Forums: Angular form = { #editForm="ngForm". #[name] = ngForm. ngSubmit on form component. }
+   . @ViewChild('editForm') editForm: NgForm | undefined;
+   . member-edit.html = banana in box syntax for two-way binding [(ngModel)]="member".
 2. CanDeactive Route Guard - if someone presses back, give prompt (are you sure you want to leave you will lose data).
-3. The @ViewChild decorator (access elements from templates in components).
-   Html template is a child of component.ts Viewchild is used to access editForm within component (to reset form).
-4. Persisting changes to API (update user).
-5. Adding loading indicators.
-6. Caching data in Angular services.

-memeber-edit.html = banana in box syntax for two-way binding [(ngModel)]="member".

-Angular form = #editForm="ngForm". #[name] = ngForm. ngSubmit on form component.

    CanDeactivate(component, currentRoute, currentState, nextState) GuardRoute.
 Guards against clicking to go to another component within same app.
    @HostListener -> prompts if user navigates via browser (e.g. if they navigate via typing in URL).
    . { @HostListener('window:beforeunload', ['$event']) unloadNotification }
+3. The @ViewChild decorator (access elements from templates in components).
+   Html template is a child of component.ts Viewchild is used to access editForm within component (to reset form).
+4. Persisting changes to API (update user). member-edit.ts/html.
+   .pipe(map(() => { const index = this.members.indexOf(member);
+   this.members[index] = { ...this.members[index], ...member }; }).
+Updating member info with spread operator.
+Latest state > prev.

-Use AutoMapper to map between AppUser and MemberUpdateTo.
+   Use AutoMapper to map between MemberUpdateTo to AppUser (put updates).
+5. Adding loading indicators. loadingInteptor, busyService, appModule provider, appComponent (top level).
+   Interceptor implements HttpInterceptor.
+Shoots on any http request.
+As we have moved from API http request to stored data, no http request is taking place, thus we do not see the loading spinner anymore.
+   \_interceptors/LoadingInterceptor

-busyService has logic for turning on spinner and setting busy to > 0 (++) ; and turning off spinner, setting spinner to 0 (--).
+   \_busyService has logic for turning on spinner and setting busy to > 0 (++) ; and turning off spinner, setting spinner to 0 (--).
-\_interceptor will tell busyService if a http request has been made, thus kicking off ++.
+   \_interceptor will tell busyService if a http request has been made, thus kicking off ++. loadingInterceptor added to appModole providers array.

-Files Changed:
-_member-edit.ms/html_
-_busyService_
-_memberService_
-_loadingInterceptor_ Add to AppModule
+6. Caching data in Angular services.
+   Storing members Get request info in membersService to persist data. rxjs .piping to persist data. e.g. Member-list component:
+   Piping get and put requests within memberService => attaching to const 'member'.
+   Within component.ts file, member$ = Observable<Member[]> | undefined;
+   { ngOnInit(): void {this.members$ = this.memberService.getMembers();} }.
+   html: { \*ngFor="let member of members$ | async" }

+**11 Adding photo upload functionality**